B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 I’m afraid an earlier attempt to get in touch with Signorina Minetti also met a conspicuous lack of success.

-When Taggart went to get off, he found the doors blocked by a crowd of football fans fighting to get on.
+When Taggart went to get off, he found the doors blocked.

 Make enough for both of us and have it ready to eat by the time you get off watch.